top of page

 Emily Thomas

-EID officer
+DEI officer

 Emily joined the WSPC in 2021 but has been involved with the RDA since her teens.
 Currently working for an environmental organisation, she's been in fundraising for fifteen years and is passionate about raising money for good causes.
 Emily lives in Bedfordshire and has two boys, one cat and many garden birds!